robin3317/bangla-support/README.md

 # bangla-support

-A collection of utility functions to provide bangla digit, text translate into bangla and verify bangla digit e.t.c.
+A collection of utility functions to provide bangla date, bangla digit, text translate into bangla and verify bangla digit e.t.c.

 ## Installation and Usage